 Purpose.
-Software of this level is typically developed as part of a research project or is the primary output of a research project.
-Although usually developed for a single purpose, it incorporates functionality that may be of use to others, either as a standalone tool, library, or module in an existing tool.
+This software has typically been developed as part of a research project or is the primary output of a research project.
+Although typically developed for a single purpose, it incorporates functionality that may be of use to others, either as a standalone tool, library, or module in an existing tool.

 Reliability.
 This software may have a direct influence on other researchers (e.g. project, research group) and/or software even if this was not the primary intention when it was conceptualised.
-As the software is more complicated and/or larger, in terms of lines of code, than those in the lower management level, good software practices such as version control using a system such as Git and user/technical documentation is essential here.
-More advanced requirements, such as code auditing, automated testing of major functionality, software packaging, and distribution also need to be considered.
+As the software is more complicated and/or larger, in terms of lines of code, than those in the lower management level, good software practices such as version control using a system such as Git and user/technical documentation is now essential.
+More advanced requirements, such as code auditing, automated testing of major functionality, software packaging, and distribution now need to be considered.

 Maintenance.
-This software's functionality is useful to researchers both in and outside the project, making it suitable for distribution.
+This software's functionality is useful to researchers both in and outside the project and it can be distributed.
 It will have a lifespan longer than the project in which it was developed and therefore long-term sustainability becomes more important.
-Software management requirements for this level include providing information on software archiving and citation as well as strategies for post-project maintenance and support.
+Software management requirements now include providing information on software archiving and citation as well as strategies for post project maintenance and support.